JamesWoolfenden/jameswoolfenden/README.md

 - 👯 I’m looking to collaborate on tools and modules
 - 🤔 I’m looking for help with everything
 - 💬 Ask me about Pike, Sato, Ghat, Stevedore Terraform, Packer, making modules, Yor and Checkov.
-- 📫 How to reach me: James.Woolfenden@gmail.com, im also on Slack here: <https://codifiedsecurity.slack.com>
+- 📫 How to reach me: James.Woolfenden@gmail.com.
 <!--
 **jameswoolfenden/jameswoolfenden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.